expo/expo/docs/pages/bare/hello-world.md

 Before you get started with a bare React Native project, make sure you set up your environment for [React Native CLI](https://reactnative.dev/docs/environment-setup).

 After this, let's get started with a bare project.
-Run `expo init` and choose one of the bare templates.
-We'll use the minimum template here.
+Run `npx create-expo-app --template bare-minimum` (we'll use the native template here).

 <Terminal cmd={[
+  "# Create a new native project",
+  "$ npx create-expo-app --template bare-minimum",
+  "",
   "# If you don't have expo-cli yet, get it",
   "$ npm i -g expo-cli",
   "",
-  "# This is a shortcut to skip the UI for picking the template", "$ expo init --template bare-minimum"
-]} cmdCopy="npm i -g expo-cli && expo init --template bare-minimum" />
+]} cmdCopy="npx create-expo-app --template bare-minimum && npm i -g expo-cli" />

 Next, let's get the project running.
 Go into your project directory and run `expo run:ios` or `expo run:android` &mdash; hurray!
 Your project is working.